Business Tangible Personal Property Tax (BPPT)

 - Beginning in tax year 2021, the Commissioner of the Revenue has added a new tax classification for computer equipment and peripherals in a data center as described in §58.1-3506(A)((43).

 - Property owners will receive a courtesy reminder to report business tangible personal property.
+It is the responsibility of the business owner to report equipment annually, whether or not a notice is received.

 - Owners of business equipment located in Loudoun County on January 1, must report it online by March 1.
 The online reporting should include a summary of asset costs in the year of purchase.
 Business personal property assets that have not been identified in the Code of Virginia a separate classification should be reported with Furniture & Fixtures.

 - A detailed asset list of all equipment is a required part of the annual filing, including a description of the asset, original cost, and year of purchase.
 The list should be provided annually with the filing, even if there were no changes from the prior year.
+A blank asset list template is available here (EXCEL).

 - Include all business property located in Loudoun County, even if fully depreciated for federal tax purposes.
 Submitting a response of “same as last year,” a blank form or no attachment is not acceptable.
 All property gifted, borrowed, donated or made available for use in the business regardless of age or depreciation must be declared in the annual asset list.